 Non PBS prescriptions

-Some of our Extras policies provide benefits for non-PBS prescriptions medications, which includes travel vaccines.
-You're required to pay an initial co-payment of $40.30, and then we pay a percentage back on the balance.
-The percentage is based on what extras cover you're on.
+Some of our extras policies provide benefits for non-PBS prescriptions medications, which includes travel vaccines.
+You're required to pay an initial co-payment of $41.00, and then we pay a benefit back on the balance.

 If it's less than this amount, then there's a fair chance that your medication is already subsidised by the government through the Pharmaceutical Benefits Scheme (PBS).
 If this is the case, it is not eligible to be claimed through Private Health Insurance.

 There are some specific requirements in order to claim non PBS scripts.
 They need to be:

 - Approved by the Therapeutic Goods Administration for sale in Australia